AudiencePlayer/audienceplayer-embed-player/README.md

 The `destroy()` method will clean-up the player, so that you can safely remove the element referred by the `selector` from the DOM.
 This is typically used when playing the video in a modal dialog or from a different element in the DOM.
 ####important: call .destroy() to make sure the `finish` stream-pulse is sent, so that the user will continue playing on an accurate position.

+## Demo / examples

+-   A hosted demo can be found here: https://static.audienceplayer.com/embed-demo/demo/

+-   The manual example implementations can be found in the `demo` folder.
+Note the difference in `import` statement when used with `npm`, so these examples are applicable there as well.

 ### Default usage with a video player